What to expect when you come to class

 Allergies and safety

-Amy sets up themed messy play activities for children to explore freely.
-The exact trays change, so each session feels a little different.
+Amy sets up themed messy play trays for children to explore freely.
+The exact trays change, so each class feels a little different while keeping the rhythm familiar.

 Squishing, mixing and mark-making